Module Migrations

 Depends on the module complexity, maybe the easiest way to remove all the data from the database is to reset the migrations of the module when the module is being deleted.

-You can enable this feature in the module bootstrap/module.php file using the onDeleteResetMigrations method.
+Concord CRM already ships with this feature, which is disabled by default, you can enable it in the module bootstrap/module.php file using the onDeleteResetMigrations method.

 use Modules\Core\Facades\Module;